 The OAS team lives the Georgetown value of “Women and Men for Others” through our work every day.
-From our professional staff to our peer tutors and undergraduate teaching assistants, our purpose is to help a fellow Hoya achieve his or her goals.
-Students who are strong in economics, languages, or writing and who enjoy collaborating with peers are encouraged to seek out a student position on our team.
+From our professional staff to our peer tutors and undergraduate teaching assistants, our purpose is to help fellow Hoyas achieve their goals.
+Students who are strong in economics, languages, or writing and who enjoy collaborating with their peers are encouraged to seek out a student position on our team.

 In addition to serving others, being a peer tutor helps students sharpen their own understanding of subject areas, equips them with interpersonal and communication skills, provides the opportunity to lead and develop resources and activities, and offers substantive professional experience.

 Students who excel in economics coursework and have demonstrated strong leadership skills as a peer tutor are eligible to become an undergraduate teaching assistant (UTA).
 UTAs work closely with professors and OAS staff to develop an advanced understanding of concepts and to develop teaching skills.
 In addition to holding tutoring office hours, UTAs attend lectures, conduct weekly recitations, and grade problem sets, all under the close supervision of a faculty member.
 The following courses are supported by the UTAs:

 - Principles of Macroeconomics (ECON 002)

 GUQ OAS has developed a robust training and development program for peer tutors and UTAs.
 Tutors and UTAs participate in a series of workshops on the fundamentals of tutoring and academic leadership.
 The program requires tutors and UTAs to participate in

 - group activities

 In addition, tutors

 - receive training specific to their academic discipline from faculty and staff

 - are observed and provided with feedback